 Share option schemes are widely seen as positive ways to incentivise and motivate employees of early-stage companies.
 These are complex areas of tax and law, which require careful advice to implement correctly.
-Some more details are set out in the full version of this article.

 Options typically enable shareholders to purchase shares at a “strike price” (normally a low price) upon the occurrence of a “trigger event”, for example the sale of the company, enabling the employee to purchase shares for a low price and immediately sell them to the purchaser of the company for a higher price, thereby receiving a windfall payout for their service and loyalty to the company over the years.

 In the context of an investment agreement, the investors will need to understand and accept the effect of any employee option scheme, particularly relating to the dilution of the investors’ position in the capitalisation table (i.e. what effect the exercise of options by employees will have on the investors’ percentage of ownership in the company).